Longmen Grottoes: Binyang

-Binyangzhong-dong (宾阳中洞) or the Middle Binyang Cave, is carved in the Datong style on the west hill, on the northern floor.
+The Middle Binyang Cave is carved in the Datong style on the west hill, on the northern floor.
 It was built by Emperor Xuanwu to commemorate his father Xiaowen, and also his mother.
 It is said that 800,000 workers created it over the period from 500 to 523.
 In the main wall of this cave, five very large Buddhist statues are carved all in Northern Wei style.
 The central statue is of Sakyamuni Buddha with four images of Bodhisattvas flanking it.
 Two side walls also have Buddha images flanked by Bodhisattva.
 The Buddhas, arranged in three groups in the cave, are representative of Buddhas of the past, the present, and the future.
 The canopy in the roof is designed as a lotus flower.
 There were two large bas-reliefs of imperial processions, that included Emperor Xiaowen, Empress Dowager Wenzhao, and the emperor's late parents in worship.
 The reliefs were stolen completely in the mid-1930s.
 The emperor's procession is now in the Metropolitan Museum of Art in New York and two thirds of the empress's is in the Nelson-Atkins Museum of Art in Kansas City.
 While a few statues are sculpted with "long features, thin faces, fishtail robes and traces of Greek influence", others are in Tang period natural style and heavily built.